 United States export controls exist to protect the national security and foreign policy interests of this country.
-These laws govern how technology, technical data, technical assistance, and items or materials are exported, disclosed, or transferred from the US to foreign countries, persons, or entities.
+These laws govern how technology, technical data, technical assistance, and other information or materials are exported, disclosed or transferred from the U.S. to foreign countries, persons or entities.

-Where applicable, transfers of these items or information may require authorization from the US Government.
-While most items, information or software that NC State ships or shares with its colleagues and research partners is not of a nature that would be restricted for these purposes, nor are they destined for countries or individuals subject to US embargoes or sanctions, NC State is required to exercise due diligence.
+Where applicable, transfers of these items or information may require authorization from the U.S. government.
+Most items, information or software that NC State ships or shares with its colleagues and research partners are neither of a nature that would be restricted for these purposes nor destined for countries or individuals subject to U.S. embargoes or sanctions — but NC State is required to exercise due diligence.

 While not an exhaustive list, your research may be subject to export controls when:

-- Collaborating with foreign nationals or entities from US sanctioned countries.
+- There is collaboration with foreign nationals or entities from U.S.-sanctioned countries; or

 - A research agreement limits publication of results or participation in the effort based on citizenship.